 “How would you support junior staff and aid their development?”

-A good Credit Manager will be keen to pass their own knowledge on to junior credit controllers.
-As well as demonstrating that the Credit Manager is a conscientious and generous individual, this knowledge-sharing should result in the department as a whole becoming more widely skilled, and as a result better equipped to carry out their work.
+As well as their answer demonstrating whether the applicant is a conscientious and generous individual, this potential knowledge-sharing should result in the whole department becoming more widely skilled, and as a result, better equipped to carry out their work.

-As in all jobs, some mistakes are more serious than others in credit control work, but the answer to this question will help you assess the way your candidate approaches disciplinary matters.
 Their answer should acknowledge the fact that your company will have its own disciplinary procedures and policies, and that consequently they may have to adapt their own approach.

 Talk to Portfolio for Credit Control recruitment assistance & interview advice